Skip to main content

 Toughness

-Example: Astrid wears a suit that grants Toughness rather than conventional Armor plating.
-That Toughness stacks with her normal durability, but if she swaps to another suit that also grants Toughness, only one armor-based Toughness bonus applies.
+Example: Astrid wears a suit that grants Toughness rather than rigid plating.
+That Toughness stacks with her natural durability, but if she swaps to another suit that also grants Toughness, only one armor-based Toughness bonus applies.

 Ballistic Protection

-Armor marked with an asterisk (*) reduces the damage from bullets fired by slugthrowers by 4.
+Armor marked with an asterisk (*) reduces damage from bullets fired by slugthrowers by 4.

 Example: Flynn is wearing a ballistic vest marked with * when a pirate opens up with a slugthrower.
 The armor reduces that incoming bullet damage by 4 before the rest of the attack is resolved.